CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 For this exercise we will use Git bash on Windows (Linux, Mac have built-in Linux shell, so you don't need to install anything).
 For windows install Git for windows: https://gitforwindows.org/ More info in Git bash: https://www.atlassian.com/git/tutorials/git-bash.

-## Preapring the exercise artifacts
+## Preparing the exercise artifacts

 First, let's check some file navigation.
 Your current location:
 ```